Chariots of Fire: Paris Olympics 1924

 The film depicts Lindsay, having already won a medal in the 400-metre hurdles, giving up his place in the 400-metre race for Liddell.
 In fact, Burghley, on whom Lindsay is loosely based, was eliminated in the heats of the 110 hurdles (he went on to win a gold medal in the 400-metre hurdles at the 1928 Olympics), and was not entered for the 400 metres.

 The film reverses the order of Abrahams' 100m and 200m races at the Olympics.
 In reality, after winning the 100 metres race, Abrahams ran the 200 metres but finished last, Jackson Scholz taking the gold medal.
 In the film, before his triumph in the 100m, Abrahams is shown losing the 200m and being scolded by Mussabini.
 During the following scene in which Abrahams speaks with his friend Montague while receiving a massage from Mussabini, a French newspaper clipping shows Scholz and Charley Paddock with a headline stating that the 200 metres was a triumph for the United States.
 In the same conversation, Abrahams laments getting "beaten out of sight" in the 200.
 The film thus has Abrahams overcoming the disappointment of losing the 200 by going on to win the 100, a reversal of the real order.
+The actual redemptive moment, if any, goes to Scholz, who took second in the 100, then came back to win the 200.

 Eric Liddell actually also ran in the 200m race, and finished third, behind Paddock and Scholz.
 This was the only time in reality that Liddell and Abrahams competed in the same finals race.
 While their meeting in the 1923 AAA Championship in the film was fictitious, Liddell's record win in that race did spur Abrahams to train even harder.

 Abrahams also won a silver medal as an opening runner for the 4 x 100 metres relay team, not shown in the film, and Aubrey Montague placed sixth in the steeplechase, as depicted.